gofynd/fdk-client-swift/documentation/platform/COMPANYPROFILE.md

 | body | UpdateCompany | yes | Request body |

-Allows to edit the company profile of the seller account.
+This API allows to edit the company profile of the seller account.

 *Returned Response:*